Healthy Items Food Banks Always Need

 Our Experience with Needing a Food Bank

-What many of you don’t know is there was a point in our lives where we needed food banks to get by.
+There was a point in our lives when we needed food banks to get by.
 We had unexpected expenses, were in college, and I was between jobs.
-We didn’t qualify for Food Stamps.
-I won’t lie.
-It was a rough and mortifying place to be in.
-One thing that stood out to me even then was that we had very few options for healthy food at the food bank.
+We didn’t qualify for SNAP benefits.
+It was a rough, mortifying place to be.
+One thing that stood out to me even then was that there were few options for healthy food at the food bank: low-quality meats (cheaper than the 73% lean and chicken legs we needed to clean growing up), no fresh or frozen vegetables, fruits canned in heavy syrup, and high-sodium boxed meals.

-[Tweet “It’s easy to feel helpless with so much need.
-Poverty, brokenness, hunger…It seems daunting… but here’s how we can help.”]
+“It’s easy to feel helpless with so much need.
+Poverty, brokenness, hunger…It seems daunting… but here’s how we can help.”

 How can we make a difference in our community?

 It’s easy to feel helpless when we see so much need around us – poverty, brokenness, hunger, homelessness.
-The problems seem daunting and insurmountable, and they are.
-They are if we all just look at it as individuals.
-I can’t solve all a broken world’s problems.
-I can’t be the answer on my own, but together we can.
-One small act by every person can change the world if we all just band together and do what we can.
+The problems seem daunting and insurmountable.
+They are if we try to solve them alone.
+Together we can make a difference.
 All it takes is action.

 Don’t miss the handy printable of healthier food items to donate to the food pantry at the end of this post.
 Print it and take it to the grocery store for an easy buying guide.

-One of the practical ways every single one of us who is self-sustaining can help is by donating to our local food banks.
+A practical way we can help is by donating to our local food banks.
 A simple search for ‘food banks in ________’ will give you the information you need.

 Give money.